-XVI f) The project will not conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities because this is a minor subdivision for residential purposes only; therefore, this project will have no impact on alternative methods of transportation.
+XVI f) The project will not conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities because this minor development proposal is expected not to substantially impact any such plans or programs.
+This project will have no impact on alternative methods of transportation.

-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XVII.
-UTILITIES AND SERVICE SYSTEMS - Would the project: шоогрогилои a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new, or expanded, entitlements needed? e) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill(s) with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state, and local statutes and regulations related to solid waste?
+Significant Impact Significant with Mitigation Incorporated Significant Impact XVII.
+UTILITIES AND SERVICE SYSTEMS - Would the project: incorporated a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? = = $\boxtimes$ b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new, or expanded, entitlements needed? $\boxtimes$ e) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill(s) with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state, and local statutes and regulations related to solid waste?
 SUBSTANTIATION

-- XVII a) The proposed project does not exceed wastewater treatment requirements of the Regional Water Quality Control Board, Lahontan Region, as determined by County Public Health Environmental Health Services. - XVII b) The proposed project will not require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities.
-There is no wastewater treatment provider serving the project area.
-Sewage needs will be served by onsite septic systems which will be subject to County Environmental Health Services review and approval, based on requirements established by the Lahontan Region Water Quality Board; therefore any impact in this area will be less than significant.
-The proposed project will not require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities because County Special District Service Area 70 J has expressed intent to serve the future residences.
-Prior to recordation of the map and as requested by County Special District, a Water Feasibility Study shall be required as a condition of approval to establish the delivery mechanism of the available water to all parcels. - XVII c) The proposed project will not require or result in the construction of new storm water drainage facilities or expansion of existing facilities that cause significant environmental effects because County Public Works has determined that there is sufficient capacity in the existing storm water system to absorb any additional storm water drainage caused by the project.
-All future residential construction must meet the requirements from the County Public Works, Land Development Division (Roads/Drainage); therefore any impact in this area will be less than significant. - XVII d) The proposed project will have sufficient water supplies available to serve because per County of
+- XVII a) The proposed project does not exceed wastewater treatment requirements of the Regional Water Quality Control Board, Lahontan Region, as determined by County Public Health Environmental Health Services.
+All existing and proposed septic systems shall be required to be certified by a qualified professional ensure they function properly; therefore any impact in this area is less than significant. - XVII b) The proposed project will not require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects because a review of this project by County Environmental Health Services (EHS) has determined that the water provider shall be the Phelan Pinion Hills CSD, and if not available, the mechanism of providing water shall be EHS approved.
+If wells are proposed, individual water wells will be subject to the County of San Bernardino Environmental Health Services' review and approved. - XVII c) The proposed project will not require or result in the construction of new storm water drainage facilities or expansion of existing facilities that cause significant environmental effects because County Public Works has determined that there is sufficient capacity in the existing storm water systems to absorb any additional storm water drainage caused by the project.
+All future construction must meet the requirements from the County Public Works' Land Development Division; therefore any impact in this area will be less than significant. - XVII d) The proposed project will have sufficient water supplies available to serve because because review of this project by County Environmental Health Services (EHS) has determined that the water provider shall be the Phelan Pinion Hills CSD, and if not available, the mechanism of providing water shall be EHS approved.

-San Bernardino Special District's instruction, a Water Availability determination shall be made prior to recordation.
-The Water Feasibility Study shall be performed by the District Engineer to "address the specific details and requirements associated with water service including projected water demand, existing water system capacity, water source, off-site transmission pipeline location and costs, appropriate fees and credits, and other potential requirements, to provide assurances that future single family homes can be adequately served".
 Future development of the proposed parcels will not create a significant demand on water supplies.
+If wells are proposed, individual water wells will be subject to the County of San Bernardino Environmental Health Services' review and approved.
 Therefore any impact will be less than significant in this area.